tyleroneil72/misc-code/no-doze-mac/README.md

 ## Description

-As a primary MacBook user I have always struggled with wanting to plug my MacBook to a monitor while it is closed while it is not connected to a power source to save battery health.
-Unfortunately Apple has made the default hibernation settings to shut off the external display if the computer is closed and not plugged in.
-There are many applications you can download, but this problem can be solved in just a few commands on the terminal.
+As a primary MacBook user, I've often faced the challenge of using my MacBook with an external monitor while keeping it closed and unplugged, to help preserve battery health.
+Apple's default settings, however, cause the external display to turn off when the MacBook is closed and not charging.
+While there are various apps available to address this issue, a simple solution exists right within the MacBook's Terminal.
+Just a few commands can effectively resolve this problem.

 ## Installation